Atarity/Kata/README.md

 ![kata logo](./meta/kata-logo.jpg)

 Kata is a simple automator for everyday note taking and journaling.
+It is a part of [Teamed with Kata](https://marketplace.visualstudio.com/items?itemName=atarity.teamed-with-kata) extension pack.

 Each note entry will:
-- be saved in .md file with name in date-name form like a ```2018-06-13-todo.md```
+- be saved in `.md` file with name in date-name form like a `2018-06-13-todo.md`
 - have an YAML meta data header.
 It contains "title" and "tags" sections with autocompletion and can be extended.

 ![kata screen](./meta/kata-screen.jpg)